VoraYogiraj/Atlas/docs/engineering/Resources/ENG-039-Atlas-UI-Architecture.md

 ┌────────────────────────────────────────┐
 │ Toolbar                                │
 ├────────────┬───────────────────┬───────┤
-│ Explorer   │ Main Workspace    │Inspector
+│ Explorer   │ Main Workspace    │Inspector│
 │            │                   │       │
 │            │ Future 3D View    │       │
 │            │ / Other Views     │       │
 ├────────────┴───────────────────┴───────┤
 │ Status / Context / Future Panels       │
 └────────────────────────────────────────┘

-The exact visual layout is an implementation/design concern.
+The exact visual layout is an implementation and design concern.

 The architectural requirement is modular separation between navigation, presentation, actions, and future visualization.